gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ## Adding issues to lists

-You can bulk add issues to a list by clicking the **Add issues** button.
+Add issues to a list by clicking the **Add issues** button.
+This opens up a modal window where you can see all the issues that do not belong to any list.
-This opens up a modal window where you can select multiple issues and then add these issues to the selected list.
+Select one or more issues and then add these issues to the selected list.
 By default the first list is selected, but this can be changed in the dropdown menu next to the **Add issues** button in the modal.

 Within this modal you can also filter issues.
 This is done by using the filters at the top of the modal.